-Opression can be personal (the thoughts, judgements or actions of an individual), societal (shared societal values that deem something normal), or systemic (manifested in systems or institutions).
+Oppression can be personal (the thoughts, judgements or actions of an individual), societal (shared societal values that deem something normal), or systemic (manifested in systems or institutions).

 Anti-oppressive practice means recognizing power imbalances and working toward the promotion of change to redress the balance of power (Dalrymple & Burke, 1995).
-Anti-Opression begins with how we uproot our own prejudices, and calling to surface oppression that may be unconscious.
+Anti-oppression begins with how we uproot our own prejudices and calling to surface oppression that may be unconscious.
 By having open conversations about oppression and its impact, it can be easier for unconscious biases to be identified and addressed.
 Anti-oppression work can include, but is not limited to, all of the following efforts:

 - Understanding the complex histories involved in oppression